makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP72.md

 ## Paragraph Summary

 The Lending Oversight Core Unit supports the Sustainable Ecosystem Scaling Core Unit (SES-001) MKR Budget structure [discussed here](https://forum.makerdao.com/t/pre-mip-discussion-an-alternative-mkr-compensation-plan/8000).
 This is a 3-year vesting plan with 1-year cliff vest.
+Overall, this proposal would commit a maximum of 1,292.28 MKR to LOVE-001 contributors, covering MKR compensation for the Core Unit from its inception.
+This is approximately 63.47 MKR/ FTE/ year.
+Contributors **do not** forfeit their vesting upon leaving LOVE, providing that their departure is a smooth transition and there have been no serious ethical breaches.

 The LOVE Core Unit Facilitator has been working under the incubation program of SES since January 1 of 2022.
 The Facilitator of this Core Unit will take that as the start date for their vesting schedule.
 One Core Unit contributor is expected to be hired during the formal submission, and voting phase of this MIP.
 They will use the start of the Feedback Period of this MIP (May 8, 2022) as the start date for their vesting schedule.

 ## Parameters